tkowalcz/tjahzi/README.md

 This work is released under MIT license.
 Feel free to use, copy and modify this work as long as you credit original authors.
 Pull and feature requests are welcome.

-This repository contains code copied from Javolution (http://javolution.org/) library.
-Javolution is BSD licensed and copied file(s) contain copyright notice as per the license requirements.